unexist/blog/_drafts/nomad.md

 Well, we can repeat the command from above and see the same result over and over again without a chance to verify, if it really uses different instances.

-A quick hack here is to add a custom header to our instances and display IP and port:
+A quick hack here is to add a custom header to our instances with IP and port:

 ###### **HCL**
 ```hcl